-Credit Risk.
-Financial instruments that potentially subject us to concentrations of credit risk consist primarily of cash and cash equivalents, investments in marketable securities, and trade accounts receivable.
-We have policies that limit investments to only investment grade securities.
-We also limit the amount of credit exposure to any one issuer.
 We perform ongoing credit evaluations of our customers and maintain an allowance for potential credit losses.
 We do not require collateral or other security to support customer receivables.
 Our credit risk is also mitigated because our customer base is diversified by geography and no single customer has accounted for more than 10% of our consolidated revenue on an annual basis.
 We generally do not use foreign exchange contracts to hedge the risk in receivables denominated in foreign currencies.
 We do not hold or issue derivative financial instruments for trading or speculative purposes.

-Our investments portfolio includes ARS.
-Until fiscal 2008, the auction rate securities market was highly liquid.
-During fiscal year 2008, a substantial number of auctions "failed," meaning that there was not enough demand to sell the entire issue of the securities that holders desired to sell at auction.
-Additional information regarding our ARS investment portfolio is detailed in Note 3 to the Consolidated Financial Statements for the period ended June 30, 2009.
+Our investments portfolio includes auction rate securities ("ARS").
+The ARS market was highly liquid prior to fiscal year 2008.
+During fiscal year 2008, however, a substantial number of auctions "failed," meaning that there was not enough demand to sell the entire issue of the securities that holders desired to sell at auction.
+Additional information regarding our ARS investment portfolio is detailed in Note 4 to the Condensed Consolidated Financial Statements for the period ended June 30, 2010.